 I plan to make a batch of these and take them with me on the long plane ride home for the holidays, to get in the mood for the wintry scene that awaits me.

-Find the recipe now on Taste and Tell.
+Find the recipe for these sweets now on Taste and Tell.

 5. Sugar Cookie

-And yes, I hear you, white chocolate haters.
+And yeah, I hear you, white chocolate haters.
 But don’t skip ahead just yet!
 You can swap out the coating for dark chocolate, crushed peppermint candy canes, or whatever strikes your fancy.